Counter

 Is it duty?

-Or just another loop—
+Or just another loop?

-one more tether in the great machinery of habit?
+A ritual mistaken for meaning, one more tether in the great machinery of passed-on habits?

 A glance.